nadavoosh/site/content/about.md

 I live in San Francisco, California and I like to watch sunrises & sunsets.

-I like to read poetry outloud to friends.
-Sometimes I write poetry too, but that's just to try it out.

-And I also spend time forcing my bike up big hills, forcing my brain to speak new languages, and forcing computers to do things.
+I also spend time forcing my bike up big hills, forcing my brain to speak new languages, and forcing computers to do things.

 That's about all the forcing I like to do in life, though.
-The rest is coasting.
+The rest is just riding the earth.

-I would love for you [to say hi to me](mailto:ami@nadavrec.ca).
+I would love for you [to say hi](mailto:nadav@nadavrec.ca).